ddmitov/perl-executing-browser/README.md

 * Can execute CGI scripts locally in a serverless mode, feeding them from standard forms using CGI protocol GET and POST methods.
 * Can execute long-running scripts - i.e. scripts running for arbitrary long time.
 Output can be displayed in the same or in a new window.
 * Can load Perl modules from a custom directory without system-wide installation using PERLLIB environment variable.
 These modules are available for all scripts executed in serverless mode, as well as for all scripts executed by the local webserver (Mongoose).
 * Any version of Perl/Python/PHP can be selected for local execution of scripts in the INI file.
-User can select any Perl/Python/PHP version by clicking a special URL.
+Users can select any Perl/Python/PHP version by clicking a special URL.
 * Several absolute or relative path directories can be added to the PATH environment variable of every locally executed script.
 **Networking:**
 * Can start local webserver and load scripts and pages from localhost.
-Mongoose 5.1 webserver with an URI handler that can stop the server is used.
+A separate binary of Mongoose 5.1 webserver with an URI handler that can stop the server is used.
 * Can ping local and remote web servers.
 Local webserver is automatically restarted, if accidentally terminated.
 Local webserver is shut down simultaneously with the browser.
 * Can load predefined websites in the same or in a new window.
 Can be used as a site-specific browser or a specialised web client.
 **Local filesystem:**